Elvis10ten/notes/src/2025-1a-nand-to-tetris.md

 * Subtraction can be treated as adding the complement of the subtrahend.
 Again, no dedicated hardware required.

 ---
-A <mark>pair of binary numbers can be added</mark> bitwise from right to left, using the same decimal addition algorithm learned in elementary school.
+A <bmark>pair of binary numbers can be added</bmark> bitwise from right to left, using the same decimal addition algorithm learned in elementary school.

 ```